DinisMachado87/job_it/README.md

 The Job Search Management App is a web application designed to help users manage their job search process effectively.
 It allows users to set up their dream job preferences, track job applications, visualize job matches, and manage application statuses.
 The app provides a user-friendly interface for organizing and optimizing the job search process, helping users find jobs that best match their preferences.

+## Features

+### 1. Job Management
+- **Add, Edit, and Delete Jobs:** Easily add new job applications, edit existing ones, or remove outdated entries.
+- **Dream Job Criteria:** Define your dream job criteria to compare and evaluate potential job opportunities.

+### 2. User Authentication
+- **Secure User Authentication:** Users can register, log in, and log out securely to manage their job applications.
+- **Personalized Experience:** Each user has their own profile and job dashboard for personalized management.

+### 3. Match Percentage Calculation
+- **Match Percentage:** Automatically calculates the match percentage between each job application and your defined dream job criteria.
+- **Ranking:** Jobs are ranked based on how closely they match your dream job, helping you prioritize your applications.

+### 4. Responsive Design
+- **Mobile-Friendly:** Responsive design ensures a seamless experience across various devices, including smartphones, tablets, and desktops.
+- **Optimized UI:** Intuitive user interface for easy navigation and interaction, enhancing usability on all screen sizes.

+### 5. Instructional Guidance
+- **Instructions Section:** Access helpful instructions and guidance on how to use the application effectively.
+- **Onboarding Support:** New users receive onboarding assistance to quickly get started with job management.

+### 6. Customization Options
+- **Personal Preferences:** Customize your job dashboard and settings to suit your preferences and workflow.
+- **Flexible Configuration:** Easily adjust dream job criteria and application preferences to reflect changing priorities.

+### 7. Secure Data Management
+- **Data Privacy:** Ensures the privacy and security of user data through robust encryption and access controls.
+- **Data Backup:** Regularly backs up user data to prevent loss and ensure continuity of service.

 ## User Stories

 #### Create Dream Job Preferences Profile: